Heat Transfer Vinyl Tips and Tricks Part 2!

 When working with fabrics as your final surface for your HTV, it is better to pre-wash it before applying HTV.

 Fabrics tend to shrink after being washed, so applying the HTV before washing may result in wrinkled HTV designs.

 10. Tip for making your HTV adhere better to your substrate.

 Do you wish your HTV to stick better on your substrate?
 We have a #Vinyl101 for you!

-Make sure to pre-heat your substrate first.
-If you are using household iron, simply iron the material before ironing the HTV on and if you are using a heat press, press the fabric first for a few seconds before pressing the HTV on the fabric.
+Make sure to preheat your substrate first.
+If you are using a household iron, iron the material before ironing the HTV on, and if you are using a heat press, press the fabric first for a few seconds before pressing the HTV on the fabric.

-By doing this, it will help your HTV to adhere better on your final substrate.
+Doing this will help your HTV to adhere better to your final substrate.

 That's it!
-The part 2 of #Vinyl101 or Tips & Tricks is now complete.
-If you'd want more tips and tricks, or if you'd like us to do a part 3, send us a message on the social media sites provided at the bottom of this page!
-You can also send us a message if you have any questions about the #Vinyl101 projects listed at the top, or if you've attempted them and want to show us how your project turned out!
+Part 2 of #Vinyl101 or Tips & Tricks is now complete.
+If you want more tips and tricks, or if you'd like us to do Part 3, send us a message on the social media sites at the bottom of this page!
+You can also send us a message if you have questions about the #Vinyl101 projects listed at the top or if you've tried them and want to show us how your project turned out!

-Thank you so much for sticking with us all the way to the end!
+Thank you so much for sticking with us to the end!
 We hope you find this article to be very useful!
 Part 1 of this article can be found by clicking here: